 Rated 3 and 1/2 (out of 4) gargoyles!

 Couldn’t find a trailer so a short clip will have to do…

 DON’T BE AFRAID OF THE DARK (1973)

 I saw this 70s TV movie horror classic as a kid when it first aired and it scared the heck out of me.
 I had trouble sleeping thinking the tiny demons from the film were under my bed and waiting to get me.
 Now, upon revisiting it, I do still feel it still has some creepy sequences, but some problems too.

 The story has a young couple, Alex and Sally (Jim Hutton and Kim Darby) inheriting an old house that has been in Sally’s family for years.
 Sally notices the fireplace in the cellar is bricked up and the door used to remove the ash is bolted shut.
 Her inquiries to family handyman Mr. Harris (William Demarest) are met with vague warnings to leave well enough alone.
 Of course Sally fails to heed and opens the door and unknowingly unleashes 3 goblin-like creatures into her home who intend to do her great harm.
 Worse still, no one believes her when she starts to see the creepy little beings who want the pretty young woman to become one of their own.
 Can Sally save herself before the creatures get her, or her husband has her committed?

-Flaws aside, there is still a nostalgic charm attatched to this and it is still very effective in the creepy department.
-I count this as a favorite despite seeing it a little differently now, through the eyes of an adult and not an eight year old boy.
-And this film scared that eight year old boy quite a bit when first viewed in 1973.
+Flaws aside, there is still a nostalgic charm attached to this and it is still very effective in the creepy department.
+I count this as a favorite despite seeing it a little differently now, through the eyes of an adult and not an eight year-old boy.
+This film scared that eight year-old boy quite a bit when first viewed in 1973.
 Remade recently under the guidance of producer Guillermo Del Toro, but with none of the effectiveness of this 1973 TV gem.